 8.4.2.1.
 After vehicle preconditioning in accordance with paragraph 8.2., the test vehicle is driven in the applicable type I test.

 The malfunction indicator shall activate before the end of this test under any of the conditions in paragraphs 8.4.2.2. to 8.4.2.5.
 The responsible authority may substitute those conditions by others in accordance with paragraph 8.4.2.5.
-However, the total number of failures simulated shall not exceed four for the purposes of type-approval;
+However, the total number of failures simulated shall not exceed four for the purposes of certification;

 8.4.2.2.
 Replacement of a catalytic converter type, where fitted, with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements, unless excluded from catalytic converter monitoring by application of paragraph 5.3.5.
 2 of the general requirements;